vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 reason was a combination of "it's getting late and I should eat soon if I want to get back to a good sleep cycle" as well as "I am squeezed for time in general and exercise is the thing that's easiest to cut."

+## 2025-04-26: skipped all exercises due to time considerations

+On Saturday 2025-04-26, I skipped all exercises due to delays as a result of trying to wrap up some work stuff as well as some overall task planning.
+Same as the previous day, the reason was a combination of "it's getting late and I should eat soon if I want to get back to a good sleep cycle" as well as "I am squeezed for time in general and exercise is the thing that's easiest to cut."